jqlang/jq/README.md

 If you want to hack on jq, feel free, but be warned that its internals are not well-documented at the moment.
 Bring a hard hat and a shovel.
-Also, read the wiki: https://github.com/stedolan/jq/wiki
+Also, read the wiki: https://github.com/stedolan/jq/wiki, where you will find cookbooks, discussion of advanced topics, internals, release engineering, and more.

 Source tarball and built executable releases can be found on the homepage and on the github release page, https://github.com/stedolan/jq/releases